Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 It was a beautiful cat.

-Oh, folks, folks speaking.
+Oh, folks, folks speaking, bear with me.

 You know, I seldom talk about local issues where I live, but I can't pass this up.